 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Raleigh experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.4 months, from November 5 to May 17, with average wind speeds of more than 6.0 miles per hour.
-The windiest day of the year is March 8, with an average hourly wind speed of 7.4 miles per hour.
+The windiest month of the year in Raleigh is March, with an average hourly wind speed of 7.3 miles per hour.

 The calmer time of year lasts for 5.6 months, from May 17 to November 5.
-The calmest day of the year is August 9, with an average hourly wind speed of 4.7 miles per hour.
+The calmest month of the year in Raleigh is August, with an average hourly wind speed of 4.8 miles per hour.